Home

 …me.
 Welcome to my online home.

 I am a shapeshifter and a griot: a transformer and a storyteller, a chameleon and a historian.
 I tell the stories of my family, my community and my world, and in those stories I take on multiple roles.
-I am male, I am female; I am black, I am white; I am young, I am old; I am you, I am me.
+I am male, I am female; I am Black, I am white; I am young, I am old; I am you, I am me.

 Performing in Grand Park, Los Angeles.
 Photo: Steven Reigns